edgedb/edgedb/docs/stdlib/numbers.rst

                   std::bit_not(r: int32) -> int32
                   std::bit_not(r: int64) -> int64

-    Returns the result of a bitwise negation operator for two integers.
+    Returns the result of a bitwise negation operation for two integers.

     Bitwise negation for integers ends up similar to mathematical negation because typically the signed integers use "two's complement"